 Heat in the blood correlates to an infection in conventional medicine.
 I give the patient herbs to help with this but also refer them to their GYN for detailed testing and possibly some antibiotics.

 As my patients know I am an enthusiastic advocate of a combined approach when it comes to getting pregnant.
-So I always encourage women to consult their doctor and take advantage of the best that both conventional and Chinese medicine has to offer.
+So I always encourage my patients to consult their doctor and take advantage of the best that both conventional and Chinese medicine has to offer.